 Each 3 s.h. course is taught by a Tippie College of Business faculty member.
 Course topics and faculty leaders vary from session to session.
 Check with a UPO advisor to determine how credit applies to major, elective, or the International Business Certificate requirements.

-Depart US: Sunday, December 28, 2014 (no early admission to housing permitted)
+Depart US: TBD (no early admission to housing permitted)

 Undergraduate Program Office